Malign Foreign Talent Recruitment Programs

 • Participating in or disseminating information at international conferences or other international exchanges

-• Please note that international conferences held in an embargoed or sanctioned country may require an export control license.
-The Export Control Office identifies travel to embargoed countries when the travel is entered into Concur and contacts the traveler with next steps.
+• Note: International conferences held in an embargoed or sanctioned country like Iran may require an export control license.
+The Office of Export Controls uses Concur to identify travel to embargoed countries and contacts the traveler with next steps.

-• Participating in research projects or programs that involve open and reciprocal exchange of scientific information that are aimed at advancing international scientific understanding
+• Participating in research projects or programs that involve open and reciprocal exchange of scientific information aimed at advancing international scientific understanding

-• Advising a foreign student enrolled at an institution of higher education or writing a recommendation for such a student at the student's request
+• Advising a foreign student enrolled at an institution of higher education or writing a recommendation at the student's request

-• Please note that formal advising of a foreign student in an embargoed or sanctioned country may require an export control license.
-Please email the Export Control Office prior to beginning an advising relationship for a student in an embargoed or sanctioned country.
+• Note: Formal advising of a foreign student in an embargoed or sanctioned country like Iran may require an export control license.
+Please email the Office of Export Controls prior to beginning an advising relationship for a student in an embargoed or sanctioned country.

 • Taking a sabbatical in a foreign country, serving as a visiting scholar, or serving as a U.S. government appointee to a board of a joint scientific fund